 Television reception tips Belgrave, Upwey and Ferntree Gully

-Television reception in the Dandenong Ranges frustrates locals.
-Customers close to Belgrave, Upwey and the Dandenong ranges despair at getting poor tv reception from their existing digital television antenna.
-Despite close proximity to Mount Dandenong, the beautifully hilly landscape of the Dandenong Ranges does not immediately equate with straight forward television reception.
+ard television reception.
 Two of the main transmitters in Selby and Upwey frequently are interrupted by poor signals.
-There are hundreds of potential signal issues, that can cause signal breakup particularly during springtime storms.
+There are hundreds of potential signal issues, with potential to cause signal breakup particularly during springtime storms.
 Here is a list of suggestions:

 Don’t retune your television.
 We strongly recommend that unless you know how to manually rescan the affected frequencies, depending on the make and model of your television there is a very good chance that the television will see the lower frequency Mount Dandenong channels and attempt to lock these.
 Ordinarily this would not be an issue, however if your aerial is not designed for these frequencies, you will end up with a weaker signal than you started with.
 A band pass filter can help with filtering out the non block c channels as can a manual channel scan.
 For more information, please go to: https://myswitch.digitalready.gov.au and check your television manufacturer’s website for all relevant information.